jbudiman/api-bitcoin-world/source/index.html.md

 }
 ```

-This allows the partner to retrieve all possible payment methods or filter the available by a fiat or coin code.
+Retrieve all possible payment methods or filter the available by a fiat or coin code.
+The type of exchange is determined based on the codes provided to the source and target.
+Currently only fiat codes are supported in source and crypto codes in target.

 ### Request